noble3212/Gambling-site-in-progress-/README.md

 One known issue is that exiting certain games may return you to my github homepage instead of the game selection screen.
 This will be fixed in a future update.

+## :white_check_mark: PROGRESS

-Another know issue is with plinko balls physics
+Updated issue with plinko ball physics.
+Progress to come? - More games.

 ## 🎮 Features